Getting Chores Done With Your ADHD Kid: A How-to Guide

 Break Tasks Down Into Separate Components

-It’s important that you be clear to your child with ADHD what each chore entails.
+You must be clear to your child with ADHD what each chore entails.
 Simply telling them to “clean your room” can overwhelm them with all the tasks that need to be done.
 Instead, provide them with a checklist detailing each task that you want them to do like so:

 1. Pick up Your Toys and put them back where they belong